 Despite what soap companies want us to think, going outside and getting dirty isn’t going to kill us.
 Even eating dirt every once in a while can be good for us.
 But if you’re trying to stay well-groomed and hygienic, you’re still going to have to clean off eventually — even in the great outdoors.

 Whether you’re on the go, at a dispersed campsite in the middle of nowhere, or in the beach parking lot on the way to work after a morning surf session, a portable camping shower can get you clean with little effort.
-We’ve tracked down some of the best showers in four categories: bag, pump, electric, and propane.
+We’ve tracked down some of the best showers in five categories.

 A bag of water hanging from a tree is the simplest way to shower.
 You’ll just need to choose what size and kind of nozzle you want.